 For many years, Marcelle Martin was a teacher of college writing classes.
-In 1986, her ministry began to focus on supporting people in their spiritual life, and in 1996, she co-facilitated her first weekend event at Pendle Hill, the Quaker retreat and study center located in Wallingford, PA.
-In 2003 she became an adjunct teacher at Pendle Hill and for four years lived on campus as the resident Quaker Studies Teacher.
-She was a core teacher of the Way of Ministry Program, co-sponsored by the School of the Spirit.
+In 1986, she began leading workshops and teaching courses about spirituality.
+From 2006-2010, she served as resident Quaker Studies teacher at Pendle Hill, a retreat and study center located in Wallingford, PA.
+She has been a core teacher of the Way of Ministry Program, co-sponsored by the School of the Spirit and the Nurturing Faithfulness program at Woolman Hill retreat center.
 Marcelle has traveled widely to facilitate programs at retreat centers and Quaker meetings across the USA.
-She was the 2013 Mullen Writing Fellow at Earlham School of Religion in Richmond, Indiana an for a year worked in the Office of Religious Life at Earlham College as Coordinator of College Meeting for Worship.
-Currently she devotes full time to writing, teaching, spiritual direction, and facilitating workshops and retreats.
-Her book, Our Life is Love: the Quaker Spiritual Journey was published by Inner Light Books.
+She was the 2013 Mullen Writing Fellow at Earlham School of Religion in Richmond, Indiana.
+Her book, Our Life is Love: the Quaker Spiritual Journey was published by Inner Light Books in 2016.
 In this book she examines ten elements of the spiritual transformation experienced by the first Friends and by Quakers in our time.
+A second book, A Guide to Faithfulness Groups, is forthcoming.
 Marcelle is following a leading of the Spirit to nurture the vitality of Friends meetings and other communities by teaching practices that open people to the direct experience of God active within and among them.
 She is a member of Swarthmore Friends Meeting (PA), which recognizes and supports her ministry.

 Topics of her classes, workshops, and retreats have included: The Spiritual Journey, Exploring Prayer, Listening for God’s Call, Being Spiritual Companions to One Another, Discernment, Clearness Committees, Nurturing Faithfulness, Experiment with Light, Contemplative Prayer, Mysticism, Healing, Forgiveness, Quakerism, the Way of Ministry, Prophetic Ministry, and the Lives and Teachings of Inspired Women and Men.